 To qualify for Arkansas’s Education Freedom Account, students must reside in Arkansas and be eligible to enroll in grades K-12.
 Our enrollment consultants can help families confirm eligibility and walk through the application process.

-GWUOHS participates in New Hampshire’s Education Freedom Account program, which provides state-funded grants to help families pay for educational options outside of the traditional public school system.
-These funds may be applied toward GWUOHS tuition, tutoring, online learning programs, instructional materials, technology, and other approved education-related expenses.
+GWUOHS participates in New Hampshire’s Education Freedom Account (EFA) program, which provides state-funded grants to help families expand educational opportunities outside of the traditional public school system.

 Participating students typically receive an average grant of approximately $4,800, depending on eligibility and program guidelines.
+These funds may be applied toward GWUOHS tuition, tutoring, online learning programs, instructional materials, technology, and other approved education-related expenses.

 The New Hampshire EFA program gives families greater control in shaping their child’s learning experience.
 It provides: